Cogno-Marco/WeatherUtils/README.md

 # WeatherUtils

-A Weatherlight custom made package with useful development tools for anyone!
+A Weatherlight custom made package with useful bite-sized development tools for anyone!

-This package includes some major or minor tools that we often use to develop our games.
-You can see them and how they work in the following sections!
+This package includes some minor utility tools that we often use to develop our games.
+You can see them and how they work in the following sections.

 # Downloading and using
 To use this package inside Unity simply open `Window > Package Manager`, on the window that appears click the "+" icon and select "Add Package from git URL...", then paste the link you get from this repository (https://github.com/Cogno-Marco/WeatherUtils.git) and Unity will do the rest!
-When Unity has downloaded and included this package you can directly use it (see next sections for tools found in the package and how to use them)
+When Unity has downloaded and included this package you can directly use it (see next sections for tools found in the package and how to use them).

 # Bezier Curves
 A collection of efficient bezier curves implementations